www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_12_Lab.md

 1. On the **Registration** page of the **Microsoft Azure Site Recovery Registration Wizard**, select **Finish**.

-1. Switch back to the Internet Explorer window displaying the Azure portal and refresh the page.
+1. Switch back to the browser window displaying the Azure portal and refresh the page.
 When prompted, select **Leave the page** or **Reload** depending on the version of the browser.

 1. Back on the **az30312b-rsvault | Site Recovery** blade, in the **Hyper-V machines to Azure** section, select **1.
 Prepare infrastructure**.